dzhang0/dzhang0.github.io/_posts/2024-09-04-codebooklearning.md

 Here, I propose a learning-based approach for codebook construction and codeword selection for active sensing.
 The proposed learning approach can locate a target in the service area by recursively selecting a sequence of codewords from the codebook as more measurements become available without exhaustive beam training.
 The codebook design and the codeword selection fuse key ideas from vector quantized-variational autoencoder (VQVAE) and long short-term memory (LSTM) network to learn respectively the discrete function space of the codebook and the temporal dependencies between measurements.
 <div style="text-align:center"><img src="/assets/posts/codebooklearning/nnarchitect_v3_page-0001.jpg" style="width:50em"/></div>
+The neural network architecture is shown above.
+The idea is that an LSTM network can be used to process the temporal input (pilots).
+At each sensing stage, the LSTM cell receives a new measurement and maps the measurement (along with historical measurements) to the sensing vectors in the next stage.
+The sensing vectors are then mapped to a codeword via vector quantization (VQ).
+However, the  VQ operation lacks a gradient, which renders backward propagation ineffective in updating the LSTM network during the backward propagation.
+To address this issue, we use the idea of gradient approximation to estimate the unknown gradient to allow for weight updates.
+Finally, by concatenating a chain of LSTM cells, a sequence of sensing codewords can be selected and optimized.
+Through many training samples, all the codewords in the codebook is selected and optimized.

+## Poster:
 <div style="text-align:center"><img src="/assets/posts/codebooklearning/poster.jpg" style="width:50em"/></div>